Bringing a life into the world means it's time to get life insurance if you don't already have it, or up your coverage if you do.

-- Go towards the costs of raising your children?
+- Go towards the costs of raising your children until they're adults?

-- Pay off outstanding debts like a mortgage, car loan or credit card debt?
+- Pay off outstanding debts like a mortgage, car loan or credit card?

-- Contribute to the costs of post-secondary education of your children?
+- Contribute to the cost of post-secondary education for your children?

 - Leave your children with an inheritance?